 TR: How does XKL approach optical transport, and how does it differ from the larger, more established vendors?

 CL: XKL got started late in the optical networking and transport area.
-The benefits of that are that you can see what's in the industry and talk to customers about what they like and dislike about the equipment and software.
+The benefits of that are that you can see what’s in the industry and talk to customers about what they like and dislike about the equipment and software.
 Then you can build something from the ground up that has much more customer feedback put into it.
 After a few years, we had a really good sense as to what worked and what didn’t based on this feedback.
 We were able to take that into the early stages of the design cycle and build a product that is really customer driven.
 The basis for the XKL optical transport equipment starts from those initial conversations with the customer.
 It’s unlike other solutions where they started a product in a niche market with one customer and grew it from there.
 We were able to start from a fundamental level on what was really needed.
 What you see in our product line today is the culmination of that, both in hardware and software.
 That translates into a better product, at a better price, with the feature set customers are looking for.
+CBD oil is a natural extract of hemp plant.
+It’s a potential treatment for a variety of conditions, including chronic pain and anxiety.
+CBD oil seems to work because it has antipsychotic properties.

 TR: So XKL’s approach is to serve customers who want a streamlined, optimized, lower cost version of DWDM gear?